The Augsburg LEAD Fellows Bonner Program is a part of the national network of Bonner programs.

 LEAD Fellows (Leaders for Equity, Action, and Democracy) are undergraduates who work with community-based organizations to perform public work projects and paid apprenticeships.
 Students bring energy, creativity, and commitment to the communities in which they work while learning about public issues and developing capacity as agents of change.
 The program provides LEAD Fellows with a supportive cohort experience, unique and challenging opportunities to do meaningful paid work while pursuing their education.

 Some LEAD Fellows do further leadership development through the academic study of leadership in the Leadership Studies Minor.

 - Passionate about building community, seeking social justice, and working on public issues.

 - Eligible for work-study funds through awarded financial aid or comparable financial need demonstrated.

-- Attend all LEAD meetings, retreats, and workshops (Two meetings each month on Wednesdays 4:30-5:40pm, One retreat each semester).
+- Attend all meetings, retreats, and workshops (Two meetings each month on Wednesdays 4:30-5:40pm, One retreat each semester).

 - Be an active participant in and contributor to the cohort.